citp/privacy-policy-historical/z/zy/zyo/zyoin.com.md

-> *The following text is extracted and transformed from the zyoin.com privacy policy that was archived on 2009-03-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090307043938id_/http%3A//zyoin.com/privacy.jsp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the zyoin.com privacy policy that was archived on 2011-06-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110618074138id_/http%3A//www.zyoin.com/web/guest/privacy-policy) for the most accurate reproduction.*

-# Job Referral, Refer a Job, Recruitment Marketplace,India-Zyoin.com
+# Privacy Policy - zyoin.com

+Privacy Policy

+* * *

-  * This privacy policy pertains to the use of the Zyoin website at http://www.Zyoin.com.
+  * This privacy policy pertains to the use of the Zyoin website at [http://www.zyoin.com](http://www.zyoin.com/).
   * This privacy policy covers how Zyoin treats personal information that Zyoin collects and receives.
 Personal information is information about you that is personally identifiable like your name, address, email address, or phone number.
   * Children under 18 are not permitted to use the Zyoin service, and so this privacy policy makes no provision for children's use of the site.

-Information Collection and how it is used
+ **Information Collection and how it is used**

 **General Information**